royalapplications/docs/src/r2021/scripting/rjson/json-schema.md

           ],
           "description": "The key sequence that will be executed before the connection is established if set on a connection or a folder.
 The key sequence that the key sequence task executes if set on a key sequence task object."
         },
+        "DependentSecureGatewayID": {
+          "type": [
+            "null",
+            "string"
+          ],
+          "description": "The ID of a dependent Secure Gateway that is to be assigned to this gateway.
+This can either be a GUID (formatted as string) or any other generic string.
+If you pass in a GUID it will be directly used to set the Dependent Secure Gateway ID of the resulting object.
+No validation is performed in this case.
+If you pass in any other string, the external to internal ID mapping table will be searched for a match.
+If no match is found, the property will be ignored.
+Otherwise the internal ID will be used to reference the dependent secure gateway."
+        },
         "UseSSL": {
           "type": "boolean",
           "description": "Specifies whether or not to use SSL for this object.",